pyrocko/pyrocko/doc/source/library/examples/index.rst

 Examples
 =========

-The pyrocko framework covers many aspects of seismological data handling and management.
+The Pyrocko framework covers many aspects of seismological data handling and management.
 This section offers tutorials and real-world examples how to utilize the framework.

 .. toctree::
-    :caption: Code and usage examples
-    :name: Examples
     :maxdepth: 2

     trace_handling.rst